Cambridge-ICCS/FTorch/pages/transposing.md

 However, this requires foresight and may not be intuitive - we would like to be indexing data in the same way in both Fortran and Torch.
-Not doing so could leave us open to introfucing bugs.
+Not doing so could leave us open to introducing bugs.

 #### 3) Use the `layout` argument in `torch_tensor_from_blob`
 In the [documentation for torch_tensor_from_blob](doc/proc/torch_tensor_from_blob.html) there is a `layout` argument.

-This tells us how data output by Fortran should be read by Torch.
+This tells us how data output by Fortran should be read/accessed by Torch.

 TODO: Finish this
 passing `layout = [1, 2]` means that the data will be read in the correct indices by